I had coffee yesterday with a childhood buddy (who is visiting Singapore for a few days). He is a musician…

 If there is anything that I have learned from starting, leading, buying, selling, and running companies since I was 27 years old, it is that true leadership has nothing to do with popularity, status, power, money, or fame.
 True leadership has everything to do with trying to do what is right.
-True leaders must be fearless in striving to do the right thing for the people they serve, even if they may be misunderstood, ridiculed, hated, or feared for their decisions.
+True leaders must be fearless in striving to do the right thing for the people they serve, even if they may be misunderstood, ridiculed, mocked, hated, wronged, or feared for their decisions.

-I am far from perfect as a leader, but I take pride in creating a true meritocracy for everyone at all of my companies.
+I am far from perfect as a leader, but I take pride in creating a true meritocracy for everyone at ONE Championship.
 I believe that everyone should be afforded the equal opportunity to be the master of his/her own destiny.
 I believe in fairness.
 I believe in the simple law of karma.
 Do good, and good will come back to you.
 Do bad, and bad will come back to you.
 At my companies, we don’t care about paper qualifications, CVs, race, gender, religion, sexual orientation, social status, nationality, color, or any of society’s typical bullshit.
 I embrace diversity of every kind.
 We welcome people from all walks of life and from any and all backgrounds.
 I believe that everyone should have the power to control his/her future based on integrity, character, and performance.
 By the same token, I have zero tolerance for hatred, prejudice, politics, ass-kissing, back-stabbing, etc.

 Leaders must stand for a certain set of values, and do everything possible to defend, nurture, and protect those values.
 Values are the bedrock of the greatest companies on the planet.
 When a leader and his/her team have shared values, aligned goals, and a common mission, wonderful things can happen.
 The secret sauce for any company is its culture.
 Values create the foundation for a great culture.
 And a great culture inspires extraordinary achievement.
-At my companies, there are 6 core values (in order of importance) that drive the culture:
+At ONE Championship, there are 6 core values (in order of importance) that drive the culture:

 Integrity: Do the right thing even when no one is watching.
 No one is perfect, but try your best to do the right thing.
 Don’t lie, cheat, or steal.
 Do your best to live in a way that would make your mom proud.